EL-08/humanitarian-evacuation-planner/Report.md

 ---

 ## Contributions
-Michael - Creating the beta and final main code.
+- Michael: Creating the beta and final main code.
 Writing part of the report.
-Eric - Creating the UI, the github page, the sample inputs, and the MD's.
+- Eric: Creating the UI, the github page, the sample inputs, and the MD's.
 Reorganizing the main code.